MrEjonzzon/Pokedex/README.md

 If your database has been correctly set up you should know be able to use the program "Pokedex.py", start off by making sure your MySQL database is on.
 Once the GUI is on, you will be presented with three different buttons.

 ### Show Pokémon
-This Button will open a new window with a scrollable list.
+This Button will open up a new window with a scrollable list.
 If you click a Pokémon in that list you will be presented with its stats to the right.
 If you click on a new Pokémon the stats will update to match.

 ### Add Pokémon
-This button will open a new  window with 7 different entry fields.
+This button will open up a new  window with 7 different entry fields.
 Enter your data and click "Add", the Pokémon should now have been added to the database.
 Type2 can be left empty if Pokémon has none, in practicality all fields can be left empty, but if so nothing will show once you try to look at it.

 ```
 ID: 1